 We have the best patients and patient families!
 It’s because of you that we do what we do.

 See below for what some of our providers and patients are doing to overcome pulmonary issues and to get the word out about pediatric pulmonary diseases.

 The Cystic Fibrosis Center of Prisma Health Children’s Hospital–Upstate has multiple subspecialists who work together to provide multidisciplinary care for pediatric Cystic Fibrosis patients.
 This interdisciplinary team is the heart of our center and meets to evaluate the clinical, educational and psychosocial needs of our families and their children.

 Our primary team consists of pediatric pulmonologists, advanced practice nurses, respiratory therapists, dieticians, social workers and child life therapists.
 Additional expertise from pediatric gastroenterologists, endocrinologists, infectious disease specialists, genetic counselors, pharmacologists, and physical therapists are available.

-Dr. Michael Fields, PhD
+Michael J. Fields, MD, PhD